Vi-TacMan: Articulated Object Manipulation via Vision and Touch: Implementation

 We estimate the displacement flow from visual inputs defined in \cref{eq:T} using a neural network based on PointNet++~\cite{qi2017pointnet++}.
 The network takes point coordinates as input and augments them with surface normals in the movable region, along with movable masks as additional features.

 Training uses the loss:

 where \(n\) is the number of points and \(\hat{\boldsymbol{q}}_i\) is the network's estimate.
 The first term penalizes magnitude error using relative \(\ell_1\) loss, which stabilizes optimization across a wide dynamic range and drives equal absolute errors toward zero regardless of scale.
 This is important because small displacements arise both outside masks and within masked regions near rotation axes.
 The second term aligns predicted and target directions via cosine similarity, ensuring accurate orientation even when magnitudes are small.
-The model is trained using AdamW optimizer with batch size 32 and learning rate \(1\times10^{-3}\).
+The model is trained using the AdamW optimizer on a single H100 GPU with a batch size of 32 and a learning rate of \(1\times10^{-3}\).
+Inference is performed on an RTX 3090 GPU for all experiments.